Perineal stretching during pregnancy: does this help prevent tearing with vaginal birth?

 Great!
 What’s the best way to stretch the perineum and vaginal opening?

 Start with washing your hands and find a place where you can relax and be comfortable with your legs open and knees bent.
-You can be reclined in your bed with pillows for support or a bathtub.
+You can be semi-reclined in your bed or a bathtub.
+If this is too difficult based on belly size, you can stand, prop one foot up on a chair with your knee out to the side (Captain Morgan position) to try to get better access.
+You can also try using a pelvic wand or have your partner help if you find it challenging.

-1. Lubricate thumbs and perineal tissue.
-You can use water-based lubricants (Sliquid, Slippery Stuff, and Yes are good brands) or oil such as vitamin E, coconut, or jojoba.
+1. Lubricate your thumb (or finger) and perineal tissue.
+You can use a quality water-based lubricant (Sliquid, Slippery Stuff, Good Clean Love, etc.), silicone-based (Uberlube), or oil, such as coconut or jojoba.

-6. Focus on keeping muscles relaxed and work on whole-body relaxation and breathing.
+6. Focus on keeping the pelvic floor muscles relaxed and deep, slow breathing.

-7. If your partner is helping with this, they may use their index fingers if that more comfortable.
-Be sure to communicate to avoid too much pain or burning.
+7. If your partner is helping with this, be sure to communicate to avoid too much pain or burning.

 perineal-stretching-vaginal-birth-prep-physical-therapy-Bethany-Hansen-PT-pelvic-floor.PNG